Ayguid/phonebook-app/README.md

 ## Features

 - 📱 Responsive design that works on both mobile and desktop
-- 🔍 Real-time search functionality for contacts
+- 🔍 Search functionality for contacts
 - ➕ Add new contacts with name and phone number
 - ❌ Delete existing contacts
 - 📱 Collapsible add contact form to save space